Sarah King

 Brief Life History of Sarah

-Sarah King was born about 1720, in North Carolina, British Colonial America.
-She married Julius Holley in 1738, in Anson, North Carolina, British Colonial America.
-They were the parents of at least 7 sons and 5 daughters.
+Sarah King was born about 1720, in North Carolina, British Colonial America as the daughter of King.
+She married Julius Holley about 1738, in Anson, North Carolina, United States.
+They were the parents of at least 6 sons and 5 daughters.
 She lived in Fayetteville, Cumberland, North Carolina, United States in 1800.
-She died after July 1771, in North Carolina, British Colonial America, at the age of 8280.
+She died after July 1771, in North Carolina, British Colonial America.

 Photos and Memories (1)